trueaccord/DogPush/README.md

 files.
 Also, use `dogpush diff` before `dogpush push` as a dry-run to see what will change.

+`dogpush diff --no_exitstatus` will cause dogpush diff to return exit code 0 regardless of if there is a difference detected.
+If this flag is not present then dogpush will return 1 if there is a difference between local and remote.

 ### dogpush push

 Pushes the local monitors to datadog: